fornwall/rust-script/README.md

 ## Things That Should Probably Be Done

-* Suppress Cargo/rustc output unless there's actually a problem.
-Downside: scripts that require lots of network access and dependency compilation will appear to hang for a while with no feedback.

 * Somehow convince the Cargo devs to add aggressive caching of dependencies so that compiling anything that has dependencies doesn't take an age.

 * Gist support?
 I mean, if it's good enough for playpen...